 #4 – Kitchen Employee Training on Proper Use of Equipment

-It is easy to put your fire safety plan and training on the back burner when you’re running a busy bar, restaurant, and/or commercial kitchen.
+It is easy to put your restaurant’s fire safety plan and training on the back burner when you’re running a busy bar, eatery, and/or commercial kitchen.
 But, with nearly 21 bar and restaurant fires reported daily in the U.S., of which 61% are caused by cooking equipment (NFPA), it is crucial to take kitchen equipment and fire safety training seriously.

 Only with proper restaurant employee training and adherence to NFPA and OSHA fire-safety standards can you minimize risks and provide the best fire safety in restaurants.
 Prioritize customer and staff safety with routine training and a restaurant employee training checklist